LARC-CMU-SMU/deeplight/README.md

 ### REAL-TIME & OFFLINE MOBILE MODE: stable/ios (Tested on iPhone 11 Pro and iPhone 12)

+Requirements: To use the IOS App, you need Xcode and a developer account (a free account is enough).

 Download the OpenCV framework at the following URL, and place it in the project folder (in the same folder with main.m):